Lou Barletta: Immigration ordinance

 During Barletta's tenure, the Hispanic population of Hazleton climbed from 5 percent in 2000 to 30 percent in 2006.
 That year, Barletta made headlines for his efforts opposing illegal immigration in Hazleton, vowing to make the city "one of the toughest places in the United States" for illegal immigrants.
 Barletta introduced and the city council approved the Illegal Immigration Relief Act.
 The ordinance allowed the city to deny a business permit to employers who hired illegal immigrants and gave the city authority to fine landlords up to $1,000 for leasing to illegal immigrants.
 The act also made English the official language of Hazleton, prohibiting city employees from translating documents into any language without official authorization.
-The widespread publicity saw support for Barletta emerge from Republican politicians like former mayor of New York City, Rudy Giuliani, and conservative figures such as Tucker Carlson and Neil Cavuto.
+The widespread publicity saw support for Barletta emerge from Republican politicians such as former New York City mayor Rudy Giuliani, and conservative figures such as Tucker Carlson and Neil Cavuto.
 In response to the law, the American Civil Liberties Union (ACLU) and the Puerto Rican Legal Defense and Education Fund sued in federal district court to block the ordinance.

 In July 2007, Judge James Martin Munley ruled that the act was unconstitutional, claiming it interfered with federal immigration laws and violated the due process of individuals, employers, and landlords.
-The ruling was upheld on appeal to the United States court of appeals on September 9, 2010.
+The ruling was upheld on appeal to the U.S. Court of Appeals for the Third Circuit on September 9, 2010.
 In a public statement shortly after the decision, Barletta vowed to appeal once more.
 The Supreme Court declined to hear the case.
 In 2014, four years after Barletta had left office, the town of Hazleton received a court order to reimburse the ACLU $1.4 million in legal fees, and the town, which was already $6 million in debt due to tax anticipation notes it had secured in 2010 and 2011, had to take additional loans to pay the fees.